 Portlight supports people with disabilities, including post-disaster relief work assisting victims with durable medical equipment lost and other obstacles incurred as a result of natural disasters.
 The organization was founded in 1997 to facilitate a variety of projects involving people with disabilities, including post-disaster relief work.
 Through ongoing programs, like Getting It Right conferences, Portlight works to promote self-determination of needs and issues with respect to disaster preparedness and response.
 The organization fosters community relationships to promote inclusiveness in disaster preparedness and response plans and to demand provisions for transportation and shelter accessibility.
-For more information about Portlight and their mission, click here.

 Undies for Everyone, Houston, TX

 The other nominee for the 2017 Banner Project was Undies for Everyone.
 Undies enhances the self-esteem, dignity, hygiene, and success of disadvantaged students by providing them clean underwear.
-In the aftermath of Hurricane Harvey, the organization broadened their mission by collecting new underwear for Harvey victims and have since expanded to help those impacted by Hurricanes Irma and Maria.
+In the aftermath of Hurricane Harvey, the organization broadened their mission by collecting new underwear for Harvey victims and has since expanded to help those impacted by Hurricanes Irma and Maria.
 As of October 20, 2017, they have collected and distributed 1,000,000 pairs of underwear to people in need.

 Past FAUSA Banner Projects